syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ## Reminder

 Reminder option notifies all the appointments before some specific time.
 By default, it notifies before 5 minutes.
 Each and every appointment triggers the [reminder](/js/api/ejschedule#events:reminder) event and can utilize this event for other user actions like mailing particular event to someone or to do any kind of manipulations with the reminder appointments and so on.

-**Enable**
+The `reminderSettings` includes the following 2 properties namely,

-To enable the reminder settings of the Schedule control, set the **enable** property as `true` within the [reminderSettings](/js/api/ejschedule#members:remindersettings) option.
+* **enable** - To enable the reminder settings of the Schedule control, set the **enable** property as `true` within the [reminderSettings](/js/api/ejschedule#members:remindersettings) option.

-**Alert Before**

-The reminderSettings option includes another optional property **alertBefore** that accepts integer value to denote the time before how long the reminder should be notified to the user.
+* **alertBefore** - Accepts the integer value to denote the time, before how long the reminder should be notified to the user.

 {% highlight html %}